Kumbhakarna Mountain

-Mount Kumbhakarna or Jannu (Limbu: Phoktanglungma) is the 32nd-highest mountain in the world.
+Mount Kumbhakarna or Jannu (Limbu: ᤑᤥᤰᤋᤠᤱᤗᤢᤱᤔᤠ, Phaaktanglungma; in Limbu) is the 32nd-highest mountain in the world.
 It is an important western outlier of Kangchenjunga, the world's third-highest peak.
 Kumbhakarna is a large and steep peak in its own right, and has numerous challenging climbing routes.
 A subsidiary peak, found on the east face of the mountain, Jannu East was known until 2025 as one of the last unclimbed peaks in the Himalayas.

 The official name of this peak is Kumbhakarna, but the designation Jannu is still better known.
 It is called Phoktanglungma by the native population, literally "mountain with shoulders" (phoktang means "shoulder" and lungma means "mountain"), in the Limbu language, and is sacred in the yuma religion.

 Location

 Kumbhakarna is the highest peak of the Kumbhakarna Section of the Kangchenjunga Himal (using H. Adams Carter's classification), which straddles the border between Nepal and Sikkim, and lies entirely within Nepal.
 A long ridge connects it with Kangchenjunga to the east.